Scott Atlas: Ordeal and Triumph

 And I attended University of Chicago Medical School and

-at Northwestern University, where I was chief resident, went to do my sub-specialty training, my fellowship in neuroradiology at the University of Pennsylvania,
+did my residency, which is your main medical training at Northwestern University, where I was chief resident, went to do my subspecialty training, my fellowship in neuroradiology at University of Pennsylvania,

 and have been in academic medicine

-for the first 25 years of my career,
+for the first 25 years of my career.

 and 14 years

 of which was as the professor in chief of neuroradiology at Stanford University Medical School.
+And as you know,

-About a decade ago, I took a full-time endowed chair position at Hoover Institution, which is the public policy institute that you and I both work at.
+about a decade ago, I took a full-time endowed chair position at Hoover Institution, which is the public policy institute that you and I both work at.

 And I've worked full-time for more than a decade on healthcare policy because people that understand the delivery of medical care, the value of medical technology,